radview/webload-documentation/docs/javascript/using_javascript_ref.md

 **Description**

-[*WebLOAD scripts Work with an Extended Version of the Standard DOM* ](#_bookmark9)on page [6 ](#_bookmark9)presents an overview of the Document Object Model (DOM), describing some of the basic objects used by standard Web browsers when working with HTML Web pages.
+[*WebLOAD scripts Work with an Extended Version of the Standard DOM* ](./intro_java_scripts.md#webload-scripts-work-with-an-extended-version-of-the-standard-dom)presents an overview of the Document Object Model (DOM), describing some of the basic objects used by standard Web browsers when working with HTML Web pages.
 The classic browser DOM includes a wide range of objects, properties, and methods for maximum utility and versatility.
 For more information about the standard DOM structure and components, go to the following websites:

 - http://www.w3.org/TR/2000/WD-DOM-Level-1-20000929/introduction.html